Cloud security

 • Encrypting data in transit makes collaboration safer.
 Data constantly moves throughout cloud environments.
 Information passes from on-premises networks and remote devices to the cloud.
 Encrypting data as it moves protects against interception attacks.

 • Encrypting data in use makes using applications safer.
 Employees may retain workloads in an open state for long periods.
-This leaves data vulnerable to interception and extraction.
-The use of encryption and tools like DRM makes in-use data less accessible.
+Protect data in use with confidential computing (trusted execution environments and memory encryption).

 7. Active threat detection